 #14.
 Have Patience

-Unlike with the traditional marketing, you cannot assume overnight success with influencer marketing.
-All of the steps – like finding right influencer, designing the best content, and deciding which platforms are best to use – take time.
+Unlike with traditional marketing, you cannot assume overnight success with influencer marketing.
+All of the steps – like finding the right influencer, designing the best content, and deciding which platforms are best to use – take time.
 It will also take some time to get reactions to the content developed by the influencer.

 As previously stated, influencer marketing can also generate better results and higher ROI when you have a long-term partnership with the influencers.
 Hence having patience during the entire process is advisable.